jmhessel/fmpytorch/README.md

 ## TODOs

-1. Sparse tensor support
+0. Python 3 support
-2. More use-cases
+1. More use-cases
-3. More testing
+2. More testing
-4. Make sure all of the code plays nice with torch-specific stuff, e.g., GPUs
+3. Make sure all of the code plays nice with torch-specific stuff, e.g., GPUs
-5. Arbitrary order factorization machine support
+4. Arbitrary order factorization machine support
-6. Better organization
+5. Better organization

 ## Thanks to